AshkanRafiee/WebMonitor/README.md

   - "some text 1"
   - "some text 2"

-# List of allowed websites to monitor
+# List of websites to avoid monitoring
-allowed_websites:
+do_not_monitor:
   - url: 'https://example.com'
   - url: 'https://example2.com'

-# List of disallowed websites to monitor
+# List of websites to monitor if they are available over the internet
-disallowed_websites:
+monitor:
   - url: 'https://example3.com'
     accessibility_texts:
       - "Custom text for example3.com"